-Born July 5 1980 and the daughter of renowned French actress Marlène Jobert, Eva Green is mostly known among tropers for being James Bond's beloved Vesper Lynd in Casino Royale (2006), but also for her roles as Isabella in The Dreamers, Queen Sybilla in Kingdom of Heaven, Serafina Pekkala in The Golden Compass, Ava Lord in Sin City: A Dame to Kill for, Morgaine in Camelot and Artemisia in 300: Rise of an Empire.
+Born July 5 1980 and the daughter of renowned French actress Marlène Jobert, Eva Green is mostly known among tropers for being James Bond's beloved Vesper Lynd in Casino Royale (2006), but also for her roles as Isabella in The Dreamers, Queen Sybilla in Kingdom of Heaven, Serafina Pekkala in The Golden Compass, Ava Lord in Sin City: A Dame to Kill for, Morgaine in Camelot, Artemisia in 300: Rise of an Empire and Miss Peregrine in Miss Peregrine's Home for Peculiar Children.
 She also played alongside Doctor Who star Matt Smith in Womb.
-She does have a slight reputation for being interested in small, arthouse productions, dark roles, and does tend to take her kit off in those as well.Currently starring as the very troubled and mysterious Vanessa Ives on Showtime's Penny Dreadful.
+She does have a slight reputation for being interested in small, arthouse productions, dark roles, and does tend to take her kit off in those as well.Recently chew the scenery as the very troubled and mysterious Vanessa Ives on Showtime's Penny Dreadful.

 Tropes related to this actress:

 - Action Girl: In 300: Rise of an Empire she portrays Artemisia, an asskicking queen allied with Persian Emperor Xerxes.
 Borderline in Camelot as she's more of a Lady of Black Magic.

 - Adaptation Dye-Job: Serafina Pekkala is blonde in the books but Eva plays her as a brunette in The Golden Compass.
 Ironic because Eva is a natural blonde.

 - Author Appeal: Is quite fond of witches and the occult, hence her roles in The Golden Compass, Camelot, Dark Shadows and Penny Dreadful.

 - Chronically Killed Actor: Even lampshaded by her in this interview.I die a lot in movies and I don't know why.
 It's a big rehearsal for me, yeah.